Backing Up Your Sites

 Having your site crash is a nightmare for every developer and site administrator.
 This is not something that we wish others to experience.
 Accidents may occur at any time.
 The best practice is to keep a recent backup of your site handy even before the need arises.
 Better safe than sorry.
 Even though your site crashed, you may revert it to the previous stable state.

 There are several reasons for backing up your site regularly:

 - Server crash

 - Negligence in managing sites (deleting files or databases)

 Choose the best web hosting provider.
-There are a lot of providers offering to host Joomla site out there but not all of them are trustworty nor Joomla savvy.
-You'll only benefit from choosing a provider whom specializing in Joomla hosting.
-One more important thing, you need to make sure that your provider has a off-site backup.
-Good and serious providers offers frequent off-site backup of your databases and files.
+There are a lot of providers offering to host the Joomla site out there but not all of them are trustworthy nor Joomla savvy.
+You'll only benefit from choosing a provider who specializes in Joomla hosting.
+One more important thing, you need to make sure that your provider has an off-site backup.
+Good and serious providers offer frequent off-site backup of your databases and files.
 It would be even better if your entire site can be backup off-site too.

-In addition to the backup provided by the hosting provider, you should do your own backups.
-These backups are more easier to be restored in case of a smaller mishap.
-A site restore from your hosting provider might cost you a lot of money.
-However, if you have backup extension installed on your site, it would be a great saviour of your precious money.
-We would like to suggest you to install the Akeeba Backup extension and run a full backups of your site and database.
+In addition to the backup provided by the hosting provider, you should do your backups.
+These backups are easier to be restored in case of a smaller mishap.
+A site restores from your hosting provider might cost you a lot of money.
+However, if you have a backup extension installed on your site, it would be a great savior of your precious money.
+We would like to suggest you install the Akeeba Backup extension and run full backups of your site and database.

 The most important things to look for in a backup solution are: